-Nearly 37,000 people are displaced every day.
-That is 37,000 unique and tragic stories of men, women and children seeking peace and hope.
+More than 30,000 people are displaced every day.
+That is 30,000 unique and tragic stories of women, men and children seeking peace and hope.
 They need our prayers, compassion and support.

 “The human tragedy that is forced migration is a global phenomenon today.
 This crisis which can be measured in numbers and statistics, we want instead to measure with names, stories, families.”

 Annet wakes up in the morning and fetches water.
 She prepares porridge for 13-year-old Emmanuel, 8-year-old Irene, and 6-year-old Gladys, sweeps the compound, and cleans the house all before lunch, which she also prepares for the children.
 She is in charge of dinner and bath time, as well.
 Annet is only 16 years old and the head of her household in the Bidi Bidi Refugee Settlement in northeastern Uganda.
 In 2016, ongoing violence in South Sudan forced Annet to flee south with her siblings to neighboring Uganda.
 There, she joined the 230,000 people—most of them South Sudanese—who live in Bidi Bidi, making it the largest refugee settlement in the world.
 Around 86% of its residents are women and children.